Last Updated on July 22, 2024

 Cost to Rekey A Home

 Just bought a home?
 Just tossed your roommate?
 Fired your cleaning crew or no longer need that house sitter?
 It’s time to rekey your locks!
-How much is a rekey?
+But how much does it cost to change home locks?
 This post will give you the information you need to understand the rekeying process, and the costs associated with it.

-Most homeowner decide to have locksmith out on site to do the work so that they don’t need to remove and replace the locks themselves.
+Most homeowners decide to have a locksmith out on site to do the work so that they don’t need to remove and replace the locks themselves.

 For the cost of other common services, see our article, “How Much Does a Locksmith Cost.”